Permission

 §pending_owner: Option<bool>

 Whether the account associated with this permission is a pending owner.
-Only populated for user type permissions for files that are not in a shared drive.
+Only populated for permissions of type user for files that aren’t in a shared drive.

 §permission_details: Option<Vec<PermissionPermissionDetails>>

 Output only.
-Details of whether the permissions on this shared drive item are inherited or directly on this item.
-This is an output-only field which is present only for shared drive items.
+Details of whether the permissions on this item are inherited or are directly on this item.

 §photo_link: Option<String>